 The cruise started off well enough.
 Just past the harbor, we came in contact with some porpoises.
 But once we hit the open oceans, the weather changed, and things got rough, really rough.
 Suddenly, waves were cresting the bow, sheets of water crashing down upon us poor paying customers brave enough to still be outside hoping to get a shot of a cetacea stupid enough not to have migrated south for the winter.

 Despite the conditions, the coveralls did their job.
 Sure, frozen icicles hung from my nose and chin, but hell, I couldn’t feel my face anyway.
 Maybe I was even having fun trying to keep my balance as buckets of freezing water rained down upon me.
 Unfortunately, as the weather deteriorated, the possibility of spotting whales evaporated, and we returned to port, riding a roller coaster of water all the way.

 Back on shore, I decided that my best option was to warm up with some indoor activities.
 For such a tiny population, Reykjavik boasts an impressive number of museums.
 Chief among them is the Phallic Museum, a motley collection of animal penises preserved in formaldehyde.

-But having seen my fair share of genitalia (animal or otherwise), I opted to take a peek at The National Museum, where one can travel through the span of Icelandic History, from the first Viking colonists to neutral Iceland’s occupation by British troops in World War II.
+But having seen my fair share of genitalia, I opted to take a peek at The National Museum, where one can travel through the span of Icelandic History, from the first Viking colonists to neutral Iceland’s occupation by British troops in World War II.
 Particularly interesting are the ancient sagas and excavated Viking ships, as well as a collection of artifacts from Iceland’s early 20th century.
 Who says history isn’t sexy?

 By the time I had finished, the sun had already set (not that it had really risen above the horizon, anyway).
 It was getting late, but I still needed to participate in one very important Icelandic tradition: bathing in the thermal waters of the volcanic Island.